ismailalakhras/MERAKI_Academy_Project_4/readme.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.

-Ex.
-Are you looking for a quick and easy way to action, action, and action?
-The **(name of application)** is the greatest and most accurate application to do this for you.
-It helps you to **(list of activities)**.
-The **(name of application)** provides a simple design to ensure having the best user experience.
+Are you searching for a fast and simple way to put, through share, and lock in with others?
+Meraki is the greatest and most exact applications to do this for you.

+it makes a difference you to form and minister substance, construct systems, remain up-to-date on current patterns, and interact with friends, family, and like-minded people.

+The MeraKi provides a straightforward and instinctive plan to guarantee you have got the most excellent client encounter.
+Whether you incline toward to precise yourself through photographs, recordings, or composed posts, these stages offer a consistent way to put through with the world around you.

+Open the control of MeraKi and begin sharing your story nowadays.

 ## 🏁 Getting Started <a name = "getting_started"></a>